openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

 APB Transaction Routing
 ^^^^^^^^^^^^^^^^^^^^^^^
-The APB Peripheral Interconnect operates as a bridge between the system bus(TCDM bus) and multiple peripheral devices, allowing for efficient communication and data transfer.
+The APB Peripheral Interconnect operates as a bridge between the TCDM Interconnect and multiple peripheral devices, allowing for efficient communication and data transfer.
 The APB transaction routing flow can be summarized as follows:

-    - Firmware performs read/write operations to specific memory-mapped addresses, Core Complex initiates APB transactions to the APB Peripheral Interconnect.
+    - Firmware performs read/write operations to specific memory-mapped addresses, Core Complex initiates APB transactions to the APB Peripheral Interconnect via TCDM Interconnect.
+    - The APB peripheral interconnect accepts the transaction coming from TCDM at the apb_slave interface.
+    - The APB Peripheral Interconnect provides routing to the following peripherals:
+        - APB FLL
+        - APB GPIO
+        - uDMA Subsystem
+        - APB SoC Controller
+        - APB Advanced Timer
+        - APB Event Controller
+        - APB I2C Slave
+        - APB Timer
+        - eFPGA subsystem
+        - APB Debugger
+        - stdout emulator
-    - APB Peripheral Interconnect routes these transactions to the appropriate peripheral based on address ranges.
+    - APB Peripheral Interconnect routes these transactions received from TCDM interconnect to the peripherals based on address ranges and raises a start_rto_o signal to the SOC controller.
+Refer to the `memory map <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html>`_ for the complete address mapping of the peripherals.
-    - Peripherals respond through the wrapper back to the requesting master.
+    - APB Peripheral Interconnect uses the <peripheralName>_master (e.g., soc_ctrl_master, etc.) interface to forward the transaction to the peripherals.
+    - Both master and slave interfaces of the APB peripheral are designed using the APB protocol.
-    - If a peripheral fails to respond, the integrated timeout detection mechanism activates and reports which peripheral has timed out.
+    - If a peripheral fails to respond to APB interconnect within a predefined time, the integrated timeout detection mechanism activates and reports which peripheral has timed out.
+The timeout mechanism is discussed in the Timeout Mechanism section.

 Timeout Mechanism
 ^^^^^^^^^^^^^^^^^